-For purposes of the 90% gross income test, income that a Fund earns from equity interests in certain entities that are not treated as corporations or as qualified publicly traded partnerships for U.S. federal income tax purposes (e.g., partnerships or trusts) will generally have the same character for the Fund as in the hands of such an entity; consequently, a Fund may be required to limit its equity investments in any such entities that earn fee income, rental income, or other non-qualifying income.
-In addition, future Treasury Regulations could provide that qualifying income under the 90% gross income test will not include gains from foreign currency transactions that are not directly related to a Fund's principal business of investing in stock or securities or options and futures with respect to stock or securities.
-Using foreign currency positions or entering into foreign currency options, futures and forward or swap contracts for purposes other than hedging currency risk with respect to securities held or anticipated to be acquired by a Fund may not qualify as "directly-related" under these tests.
+For purposes of the 90% gross income test, income that the Fund or an underlying fund earns from equity interests in certain entities that are not treated as corporations or as qualified publicly traded partnerships for U.S. federal income tax purposes (e.g., partnerships or trusts) will generally have the same character for the Fund or an underlying fund as in the hands of such an entity; consequently, the Fund or the underlying fund may be required to limit its equity investments in any such entities that earn fee income, rental income, or other nonqualifying income.
+In addition, future Treasury regulations could provide that qualifying income under the 90% gross income test will not include gains from foreign currency transactions that are not directly related to the Fund or an underlying fund's principal business of investing in stock or securities or options and futures with respect to stock or securities.
+Using foreign currency positions or entering into foreign currency options, futures and forward or swap contracts for purposes other than hedging currency risk with respect to securities held or anticipated to be acquired by the Fund or an underlying fund may not qualify as "directly-related" under these tests.

-If a Fund complies with the foregoing provisions, then in any taxable year in which the Fund distributes, in compliance with the Code's timing and other requirements, an amount at least equal to the sum of 90% of its "investment company taxable income" (which includes dividends, taxable interest, taxable accrued original issue discount and market discount income, income from securities lending, any net short-term capital gain in excess of net long-term capital loss, certain net realized foreign exchange gains and any other taxable income other than "net capital gain," as defined below, and is reduced by deductible expenses), plus 90% of the excess of its gross tax-exempt interest income (if any) over certain disallowed deductions, the Fund (but not its shareholders) generally will be relieved of U.S. federal income tax on any income of the Fund, including long-term capital gains, distributed to shareholders.
-If, instead, a Fund retains any investment company taxable income or "net capital gain" (the excess of net long-term capital gain over net short-term capital loss), it will be subject to a tax at regular corporate rates on the amount retained.
-Because there are some uncertainties regarding the computation of the amounts deemed distributed to shareholders for these purposes - including, in particular, uncertainties regarding the portion, if any, of amounts paid in redemption of shares that should be treated as such distributions - there can be no assurance that each Fund will avoid corporate-level tax in each year.
+If the Fund or an underlying fund complies with the foregoing provisions, then in any taxable year in which the Fund or an underlying fund distributes, in compliance with the Code's timing and other requirements, an amount at least equal to the sum of 90% of its "investment company taxable income" (which includes dividends, taxable interest, taxable accrued original issue discount and market discount income, income from securities lending, any net short-term capital gain in excess of net long-term capital loss, certain net realized foreign exchange gains and any other taxable income other than "net capital gain," as defined below, and is reduced by deductible expenses), plus 90% of the excess of its gross tax-exempt interest income (if any) over certain disallowed deductions, the Fund or an underlying fund (but not its shareholders) generally will be relieved of U.S. federal income tax on any income of the Fund or underlying fund, including long-term capital gains, distributed to shareholders.
+If, instead, the Fund or an underlying fund retains any investment company taxable income or "net capital gain" (the excess of net long-term capital gain over net short-term capital loss), it will be subject to a tax at regular corporate rates on the amount retained.
+Because there are some uncertainties regarding the computation of the amounts deemed distributed to shareholders for these purposes - including, in particular, uncertainties regarding the portion, if any, of amounts paid in redemption of shares that should be treated as such distributions - there can be no assurance that the Fund and an underlying fund will avoid corporate-level tax in each year.